marekStef/decentralised-storage-system/documentation/docs/main-system/data-storage/schemas.md

 module.exports = Event;
 ```

 Event consists of `metadata` and `payload`.
 Metadata consists of some predefined values such as when the event was created, by whom, which profile (described below) it abides to and so on.
 Payload is in the given app's hands and can contain basically anything since even binary data can be encoded to text (we are aware this form of saving a binary data is highly inefficient).

-This is what event looks like in database:
+This is what event looks like in the database:

 ```js title="Event"
 {